GowthamKumar1236/Product-Analytics-For-Startups/README.md

 # Product-Analytics-Recommendation

-Problem Statement: The objective of this project is to improve the product conversion rate and performance, we plan to use predictive modeling to analyze visitor behavior on website and mobile application.
+Problem Statement: The aim of this project is to improve the product conversion rate and performance.Many Startups are struggling with low sales and revenue despite having a high number of Website and App visitors.

-●	For finding count as a response variable,Bagging regressor is performing well in tree based model with MAPE value is 1.2%

-●	Linear regression overfitting if used all variables in a dataset.If used significant variables also,its giving very low r_square value 0.155

-●	Poisson Regression might give better results.But due to more zeros in data,It's also not giving better results.
-So we are experimenting with Negative Binomial Distribution.

-●	We are working on Mini Batch K-Means clustering on the products column and the number of customers in order to recommend products to the user.
+Regression methods were applied to determine the number of purchases, but the linear regression model produced poor results.

+Because the dataset contains more zeros, the Poisson regression model results in an infinite mape value.

+To solve this problem, we employed zero-inflated Poisson (ZIP) and zero-inflated negative binomial (ZINB), giving a mape value of 0.010%.

+For Multi-class classification to classify the customer based on their purchase frequency with bagging classifier giving better results with weighted f1 score is 0.92

+To calculate the estimated number of banner shows to customers, ZIP and ZINB models with MAPE is 2.06% were used.

+Performed Mini batch k-mean clustering for retargeting the products to customers.